Psychology Internships in Zanzibar

 Internship Highlights:

-- Gain experience balancing contemporary mental health understanding with cultural beliefs
+- Gain experience balancing contemporary mental health understanding with cultural beliefs.

-- Assist in a wide range of mental health and psychology areas
+- Assist in a wide range of mental health and psychology areas.

-- Experience life on Zanzibar, a unique and beautiful African island
+- Experience life on Zanzibar, a unique and beautiful African island.

 Type of host organizations:

-- Psychiatric hospitals
+- Psychiatric hospital

 Internship details